SharkAce/Aquarena/Client/README.md

         - `cursor_location` (sf::Vector2i): The location of the cursor on the screen.

 ## <a id="Inheriting-From-Base"> Inheriting from the Base:: namespace
 Each member of the Base:: namespace has a template file in the `skel/` directory defining how it should be inherited.
-These template files can be generated into headers using the `generateChildClass` task.
+These template files can be generated into headers using the `generateClass` task.

 ### Syntax:
-To generate a child class header from a template file, use the the following syntax:
+To generate a class header from a template file, use the the following syntax:

 ```bash
 make generateClass hpp_sf=<hpp_template_file> cpp_sf=<cpp_template_file> out_dir=<output_location> name=<name>